canonical/cloud-init/doc/rtd/explanation/format.rst

 **Explanation**

 A user data script is a single shell script to be executed once per instance.
-User data scripts are run relatively late in the boot process, after most other cloud-init modules have run.
+User data scripts are run relatively late in the boot process, during the 'modules:final' stage as part of the "cc_scripts_user" module.

 .. _user_data_formats-cloud_boothook: